KuroseReza/yestion/README.md

 # Yestion

-A modern Markdown note-taking and sharing platform built with SolidJS on Cloudflare's edge — single-domain Pages Functions architecture, glassmorphism UI, i18n (EN/ZH).
+A modern Markdown note-taking and sharing platform built with SolidJS on Cloudflare's edge — single-domain Pages Functions architecture.

 ## Architecture